G-72807HB/fantastic-potato/README.md

 # ideal-giggle
 sister

-## how to run
+## Instructions
-1. set IP and Port in accordance to your system's configuration
+1. Set IP and Port in accordance to your system's configuration
-2. on the server side copy Untitled-1.py Untitled-3.py Untitled-4.py Untitled-5.py
+2. On the server side copy Untitled-1.py Untitled-3.py Untitled-4.py Untitled-5.py
-3. on the client side copy Untitled-2.py
+3. On the client side copy Untitled-2.py
-4. on the server side run: (keep in mind that the server side was tested using python as default interpreter)
+4. On the server side run: (keep in mind that the server side was tested using python as default interpreter)
 ```bash
 # e.g.
 $ python Untitled-1.py [task-1 | task2 ...]